Peer Learning: Human Rights Step by Step Association visits the Society of Latgalian Culture

 This peer learning visit was a huge milestone for Human Rights Step by Step Association not only because of the new things that they have learnt, but also because of the partnerships that they established, the new ideas they had and, of course, the wonderful time which was spent with likeminded and inspiring people!

-This content is a guest post from one of our partner organizations about their work as part of our ‘Minorities, Accountability, Rights, Independence and Organisational Development’ (MARIO) programme.
+This content is a guest post from one of our partner organizations about their work as part of our ‘Minorities, Accountability, Rights, Independence and Organisational Development’ programme.
+This article reflects the opinion of its author only and does not engage MRG’s responsibility.
 Learn more >

 MARIO is funded by the Citizens, Equality, Rights and Values Programme (2021-27) of the European Union (ref: 101091387).